Erick Erickson: Donald Trump

 During a CNN interview after a Republican Party debate hosted by Fox News on August 6, 2015, Donald Trump had said that Fox News anchor and debate co-moderator Megyn Kelly had "blood coming out of her eyes, blood coming out of her wherever" while questioning him during the debate.
 The next day, Erickson disinvited Trump from a RedState gathering held in Atlanta, calling Trump's remark "a bridge too far" and that even "blunt talkers and unprofessional politicians should not cross" certain lines, including decency.
 The following day, Trump released a statement stating that Erickson had a history of making controversial statements for which he has had to apologize, and that he, Trump, was an outsider who did not fit into Erickson's agenda.

 Erickson described Trump as "a racist" and "a fascist", and insisted, "I will not vote for Donald Trump.
 Ever."
-Nevertheless, in February 2019, Erickson endorsed Trump for re-election in the 2020 presidential election, and subsequently endorsed him in the 2024 presidential election.
+Nevertheless, Erickson endorsed Trump in the 2020 United States presidential election and the 2024 United States presidential election.

 On May 12, 2025, an extensive report was published that Erickson criticized the plan by Trump to accept an airplane from Qatar and that he provided "widely held criticisms of the gift".